 They have higher correlation to shares and will not perform the same as physical gold.
 They are an indirect exposure to gold and can sometimes be more volatile.

-One of the simplest and cost effective approaches to owning gold is through Exchange Traded Funds (ETFs) listed on the ASX.
+One of the simplest and most cost effective ways to gain gold exposure is through Exchange Traded Funds (ETFs) listed on the ASX.

 All Stockspot portfolios have exposure to gold, aligned with your risk tolerance and time horizon.